teambit/bit/src/extensions/logger/README.md

 # Create a logger
-In your extension, add `LoggerExtension` as a dependency and create a new logger by running
+In your extension, add `LoggerMain` as a dependency and create a new logger by running
 ```
-LoggerExtension.createLogger('your-extension-id');
+LoggerMain.createLogger('your-extension-id');
 ```

 # Log to a file